 From application to study start for citizens of a country outside of the EU, EEA or Switzerland

-Here is our timeline showing the MSc programme application procedure from preparing your application to starting your studies.
+Our timeline showing the application procedure from preparing your application to starting your studies.
 Please keep in mind that:

 - Once you have submitted your application, we will contact you using the application portal.

 - When new information has been sent to you via the application portal, you will receive a notification saying that there is a new message for you in the portal.
 The notification is sent to the e-mail account you used when creating your application (remember to check your junk/spam folder).

 - Make sure you have access to the e-mail account you are registered with in the application portal through the entire admission process.
 If you miss important information from us, it can have implications for your admission.

 - If you have created your application account as a self-registered user, the notification will be sent to the e-mail account, you used when registering.

 - If you used WAYF, the notification will be sent to your Danish university e-mail account.

 - If you used NemID, the notification will be sent to the e-mail account which you have registered as your NemID e-mail account.